hyper-neutrino/yuno/README.md

 - `{number: mantissa}ᴇ{number: exponent}` is an exponential literal - `mantissa * 10 ^ exponent` (default `1ᴇ3`)
 - `{number: real}ɪ{number: imaginary}` is a complex literal - `real + imaginary * i` (default `0ɪ1`)

-List literals are parsed via stranding - that is, placing multiple literals one after another joins them into a list. `[` and `]` should auto-balance via prepending or appending matching brackets if necessary.
+List literals are parsed via stranding - that is, placing multiple literals one after another joins them into a list. `[` and `]` should auto-balance via prepending or appending matching brackets if necessary. `ǂ` should break literals apart but otherwise do nothing in the code.

 If a verb or adverb is identified, add it as a token.